ming94539/PathFinder/README.md

 # PathFinder

-New website is on Pathfinder.fyi
+New website is on https://pathfinder.fyi/

 # Frontend: